Ruth Ticktin

 Juror’s Verdict (Washington Post 9/6/2001)

-Q: As your subtitle — Recollections in Poetry and Flash, suggests, this is a book written in two different forms.
-Which makes me curious on two scores: How and why?
+Q: Recollections in Poetry and Flash is written in two different forms.
+How and why?
+Poetry Reading on September 10, 2023 at 2pm- 4pm

 Nominated Fiction in WWPH Writes